 Each departure is limited to 16 travelers.

-Please Note: This trip is permitted through the People-to-People general license category from the Department of the Treasury’s Office of Foreign Assets Control.
-The itinerary was designed to provide numerous opportunities for travelers to engage in meaningful interactions with Cubans, using photography as a medium for enhancing the educational exchange and cultural exploration.
+Please Note: This trip is permitted through the people-to-people general license category from the Department of the Treasury’s Office of Foreign Assets Control.
+The itinerary was designed to provide numerous opportunities for travelers to engage in meaningful interactions with Cubans, using photography as a medium for enhancing educational exchange and cultural exploration.

 While we do our best to adhere to the itinerary listed here, traveling in Cuba requires flexibility, and changes to hotels and activities may occur.